hsinyuc/distancetool/README.md

 # distancetool
-We are still working on a public usable version of the codes.
-If you are interested in how we calculate these distance measures, please look into the code.
-If you are desperate to use the code, please come back later when we have a more refined version for you to use.

-There is a web interface for convenient use: http://gwc.rcc.uchicago.edu
+There is also a web interface for convenient use: https://users.rcc.uchicago.edu/~dholz/gwc/

-If you use this code while preparing a paper, please cite Chen et al (2017).
+If you use this code while preparing a paper, please cite Chen et al (2017) arXiv:1709.08079.

 If you have any question, please contact Hsin-Yu Chen at hsin-yu.chen@ligo.org